CWZ123HHS/BRG_ISEA/README.md

 **Lab 1b-3 File Search, Analysis & Archiving in Linux**

 First, I download the file from LMS in VM and move it to `/home/cweizhe`.
 After I extracted it with `bunzip2` and `tar –xvf`, three files will be extracted. `ls –l` lists down the file and directories, `tree` will show the content of the directory in a treelike structure, `less “filename” ` will display the content of the file.
-I used `find` but nothing shows up.

 <img width="792" height="432" alt="1c downloadzip" src="https://github.com/user-attachments/assets/24038113-5fce-4578-9c06-7046a4ac89e8" />